 There will be engagement between November 2024 and March 2025.
-To be involved parties must contact transformingbusinessrates@hmtreasury.gov.uk by 15th

-November.
-Our shared service officers have expressed interest in being part of this engagement.
+To be involved parties had to contact transformingbusinessrates@hmtreasury.gov.uk by 15th November 2024.
+Our shared service officers have expressed interest in being part of this engagement, and have already been part of a national call.